 As a new business owner, you’ve likely heard of LLCs and corporations.
 But what about a disregarded entity?
 It’s a taxation term that’s most often applied to an LLC with only one owner.
 Let’s discuss what a disregarded entity is and its pluses and minuses.

 The disregarded entity definition comes from the IRC (Internal Revenue Code).
 It describes the tax filing method where the IRS “disregards” or ignores the entity for income tax purposes.
-The term “disregarded entity” refers to a tax classification instead of a business entity.
+The term “disregarded entity” refers to a tax classification instead of a entity type definition.
 You must create a disregarded tax entity (like an LLC) before you can receive disregarded entity tax treatment.

 When the IRS considers your business a disregarded entity for tax purposes, it doesn’t pay federal business income taxes.
 Instead, the entity owner pays income tax for the disregarded entity on their personal income tax return.